OpenNRW/inspire-dcat-de-bridge/README.md

 * Provides an OAI-PMH interface to harvest ISO 19139 metadata from CSW (INSPIRE catalogs) and returns it in DCAT-AP.DE 1.0.1 schema as used in Open.NRW
 * Provides a DCAT-AP.de RDF XML catalog interface to harvest ISO 19139 metadata from CSW (INSPIRE catalogs)
 * Provides an OAI-PMH interface to harvest DCAT-AP.DE 1.0.1 metadata from CKAN and returns it in ISO 19139 schema (STILL WORK IN PROGRESS)
-* Deployed as a web application in Java servlet container
+* Can be directly started using an embedded Tomcat server, or deployed as a web application in Java servlet container
 * Implementation is based on Apache Camel

 ##### Requirements

 * JRE 8
-* Tomcat 8
+* Tomcat 8 (only when deploying in an external Tomcat installation)

 ##### Building with Apache Maven